 - I didn’t make the deadline.
 What are my options?

-You can do a change of term form and move your application to the following term.
+You can log back into your application and change your term of application to the following term.
 You will not need to resend transcripts or pay the fee again.
 Please note that you can only use this form once.
-If you are later admitted to program and then decide to defer your admission to a later term, you will not be able to do so because you have already used the change of term form once before.
+If you are later admitted to the program and then decide to defer your admission to a later term, you will not be able to do so because you have already used the change of term form once before.

 - How and when will I hear of my admission decision?

 You will hear of your admission decision on a rolling basis no later than one month prior to the start of the term you’ve selected.
 For example, if you apply for fall term you will hear of your admission decision no later than one month prior to the first day of fall term classes.
 Refer to the Admission Info page for the detailed timeline pertaining to your term of admission.
-You will be notified of your official admission status by the Office of Admissions; if admitted, you can also expect an invitation letter from the School of EECS with information about how to sign up for your registration day with an advisor and how to receive your registration PIN.
+You will be notified of your official admission status by the Office of Admissions; if admitted, you can also expect an invitation letter from the School of EECS with information about how to sign up for your group registration day with the advisors and get your registration PIN.
 These emails will come to the address you listed on your application.
 Be sure to check your junk folder to ensure you do not miss the emails.

 - What is the program’s acceptance rate?